Sorry, no posts matched your criteria.

 1. Broad-spectrum protection

-“Mineral sunscreens, also known as physical or inorganic sunscreens, are formulated with active ingredients such as zinc oxide and titanium dioxide,” Dr Banionis tells us and, “Unlike chemical sunscreens that absorb UV rays, mineral sunscreens create a physical barrier on the skin’s surface, reflecting and scattering the sun’s rays.”
+“Mineral sunscreens, also known as physical or inorganic sunscreens, are formulated with active ingredients such as zinc oxide and titanium dioxide,” Dr Banionis tells us.

 The benefits?
 You’ll have, “broad-spectrum protection, shielding the skin from both UVA and UVB rays.
 This helps prevent sunburn, premature ageing, and reduces the risk of skin cancer,” says Dr Banionis.